Raul909/Tindog/README.md

 # TinDog

-Website idea from Angela Yu's Course and I have used Bootstrap v5.2 rather than Bootstrap v4.0
+Tinder(Clone) , I have used Bootstrap v5.2 rather than Bootstrap v4.0